school-of-data/r-consortium-proposal/material/ideas/Intrductory_ideas.md

      ____-> Yes -> No
          |
-         |____ (if no) Well, despite its mysterious and concise name, R is a [...]
+         |____ (if no) Well, despite its mysterious and concise name, R is an open source programming language and environment for     statistical computing, widely used among data analysts, statisticians, programmers and more recently, by data journalists.
-         Our mission today will be to convince you that R is worth your precious time.
+         Our mission today will be to convince you that R is worth your precious time and will help you improve your work in the newsroom.

          |
          |____ (if yes) Do you already use R your work?